adobe/aquarium-fish/README.md

 ## Requirements

-In general it can be built for any OS/architecture but for now the primary ones are:
+In general it can be built and used on any OS/architecture but for now the primary ones are:
 * MacOS
 * Linux